jek97/final_project/README.md

 - c: a costant tuning weighting the bonus.
 - $\tau$ : the time elapsed form the last occurence of the given state/action couple.
 The general idea is that over the simulation phase the increased simulated reward will inflate the state-action value of the couples untried for a long time.

-In that way at the next \varepsilon -greedy action selection the probability of chosing that action will increase, forcing the agent to try long untried actions in search of a variation of the environment.
+In that way at the next $\varepsilon$-greedy action selection the probability of chosing that action will increase, forcing the agent to try long untried actions in search of a variation of the environment.
 This modification of the algorithm leads to the Dyna-Q + algorithm.
 # Dyna-Q + with prioritized sweeping:
 introduction on what is the dyna Q